tidyqa/vitepress/docs/css/selectors/index.md

 }
 ```

-I apologize for the inconvenience.
-It seems like the response got cut off again.
-Here's the continuation of the comprehensive tutorial with the missing content:

----

 ## Child Combinator and Adjacent Sibling Selectors

 Selectors can be further refined to target specific relationships between elements.
 Explore the child combinator and adjacent sibling selectors: